 Internal Communication Strategy and Evaluation

-This course is full.
-If you would like to go on the waiting list please email Rheanna at firstname.lastname@example.org
+This course is closed for online registration.
+If you would like to attend please email firstname.lastname@example.org.

 "The single biggest problem in communication is the illusion that it has taken place".
 So said the author George Bernard Shaw and his observation still holds true today - particularly when it comes to employee communication.

 Many organisations now understand the importance of an effective internal communications strategy.
 They understand that a clear strategy, tied to business outcomes, avoids complacency, confusion and compromise.
 Often, as organisations grow in size, internal communication becomes an ad-hoc mix of approaches developed over time, with channels stagnating and employees swamped with information that hinders rather than helps - without a clear strategy, time and resources are wasted and employee relationships suffer.

 This session looks at the critical components of an internal communications strategy, takes delegates through the seven steps of strategic planning and how to evaluate progress once the strategy has been implemented.
 It also delves into change communication, digs into the real meaning of employee engagement and looks at the rapidly evolving internal communications environment.

 - Seven steps to an effective internal communications strategy

 - Internal communication audit - what can we do with what we've got?

 - How effective are we now - measuring what's in place and what matters

 - Identifying connectors, influencers and action-takers in your internal community